-the MacArthur line and the "fisheries protection zone" was even wider, adding vast areas of the Sea of Japan that included Takeshima to the "fisheries jurisdiction zone."
-Kim Dong-jo, leader of the Government Affairs Bureau in the ROK's Ministry of Foreign Affairs, recalls that the reason they included Takeshima within the Syngman Rhee line despite opposition from some quarters was that the ROK had become convinced it was necessary to create a precedent for exercising sovereignty.
+Yellow Sea) to the area within the MacArthur line.
+Kim Dong-jo, leader of the Government Affairs Bureau in the ROK's Ministry of Foreign Affairs recalls that the reason they included Takeshima within the Syngman Rhee line despite opposition from some quarters was that they had become convinced it was necessary to create a precedent for exercising sovereignty.

-As described above, a mere two months before the signing of the peace treaty, the ROK demanded that Takeshima, rather than Tsushima, be specified as one of the islands to be renounced by Japan.
-However, the ROK was unable to respond to inquiries regarding Takeshima's exact location and a clear historical basis for its sovereignty over the islets, and its demand was consequently rejected by the United States.
-Then, immediately before the peace treaty was signed, the ROK's Ministry of Foreign Affairs attempted to expand the country's territory by making preparations to incorporate Takeshima into South Korea by force, under the pretext of protecting fisheries.
+As described above, therefore, a mere two months before the signing of the peace treaty, the ROK demanded that Takeshima, rather than Tsushima, be specified as one of the islands to be relinquished by Japan.
+However, it was unable to respond to inquiries regarding Takeshima's exact location and a clear historical basis for its sovereignty over the islets, and consequently its demand was rejected by the United States.
+Then, immediately before the peace treaty was signed, the Ministry of Foreign Affairs attempted to expand the ROK's territory by making preparations to incorporate Takeshima into its territory by force under the name of fisheries protection.